Visperi/WinampRPC/README.md

 2. Replace the client_id to your app id and set custom_assets true in `settings.json`
 3. Define the default large asset key and text (if any) in `settings.json`
 3. Define the small asset key and text (if any) in `settings.json`
-4. Upload some assets and add `album name: asset key` pairs to `album_covers.json` (excet the default large asset and small asset)
+4. Upload some assets and add `album name: asset key` pairs to `album_covers.json` (except the default large asset key and small asset key)

 Do note that due to restrictions in the api, following rules must be followed when making asset keys: